ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 28_nat2sqlV2.md

 ## Objective

-Generate an SQL query from natural language input.
+Generate a SQL query from natural language input.
 Compare the results with the model: nat2sql-DSC.

 Improvement 1: the model must be insensitive to misspelling/language in order to filter the data correctly.